AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/http2faq.md

   To find your domains, open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account.

   Click **[!UICONTROL Setup > Application Setup > General Settings]**.
-Look for the field labelled **Published Server Name**.
+Look for the field labeled **Published Server Name**.
 If you are currently using a generic Dynamic Media domain, you can request moving over to your own custom domain as part of this transition.

 ## What is the process for enabling HTTP/2 for my Dynamic Media account? {#what-is-the-process-for-enabling-http-for-my-dm-account}

-You must [use the Admin Console to create a support case](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) and request to switch over to HTTP/2; it is not automatically done for you.
+[Use the Admin Console to create a support case](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html) and request to switch over to HTTP/2; it is not automatically done for you.

 1. Provide the following information in your support case: